-

 Facilities of the Foundation

-Facilities of the FoundationThe Takamatsuzuka Mural Hall
+Facilities of the FoundationThe Takamatsuzuka Mural Museum

 - Reproduction of "Beauty of Asuka" more than a thousand years old.